Subscribe to the Playbook

 Get the Playbook

-We all have a comfort zone that consists of things that we enjoy, things we know we’re good at, and things that we have a lot of experience with.
-When it comes to making decisions about whether or not we engage with something or a task that is in our comfort zone, the decision is easy.
-We don’t come up against any huge mental roadblocks—there is little to no psychological resistance to us doing it.
+We all have a comfort zone that consists of things we enjoy, things we know we’re good at, and things we have a lot of experience with.
+But true growth often lies in stepping out of your comfort zone and tackling challenges that push your boundaries.
+When it comes to making decisions about whether or not we engage with something or a task within our comfort zone, the decision is easy.
+We don’t come up against any huge mental roadblocks—there is little to no psychological resistance to doing it.

-The opposite is true often for things outside of our comfort zone.
-These are things that we may not think we’re ‘good’ at or we don’t have any experience with so we experience feelings like lack of confidence, fear, anxiety, etc. These mental roadblocks can be enough to fully activate our avoidance patterns, making our response to be aligned with running in the opposite direction.
+The opposite is often true for things outside of our comfort zone.
+These are things we may not think we’re ‘good’ at or we don’t have any experience with, so we experience feelings like lack of confidence, fear, and anxiety.
+These mental roadblocks can be enough to fully activate our avoidance patterns, making our response to be aligned with running in the opposite direction.

 Are you a